mkelley/zbrowser/README.md

        * stacks/

 2. Copy zbrower/www/* to site/ directory.

 3. Move site/env-template.php to site/env.php.
-Edit env.php to use the correct values.
+The default values in
+   env.php should work.

 Daily
 -----